techmyth/techmyth.github.io/content/posts/homelab-automated-vmware-infras-doc.en.md

 - Cohesity DataPlatform
 - etc…

-First of all to use this tool we need to validate the requirements that in general consist of the following:
+First to use this tool we need to validate the requirements that in general consist of the following:

 - Windows PowerShell 5.1 o later
 - VMware.PowerCLI